How To Play

 Every turn follows the same five-beat rhythm

-The structure never changes, which makes sequencing and timing easier to learn.
-Most mistakes in Freyed come from using the right card in the wrong phase.
+The rules structure never changes, which makes sequencing and timing easier to learn.
+Most mistakes in Freyed come from using the right card in the wrong phase, even though solo usually auto-resolves Draw and Mana before your action window opens.

 01